survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 ## Enabling Sourcemaps During Development

-To enable sourcemaps during development, we can use a decent default known as `eval-source-map` and for production we can use normal sourcemaps (separate file) like this:
+To enable sourcemaps during development, we can use a default such as `eval-source-map`.
+This gives good quality for traces while trading off performance.
+The generated sourcemap will be inlined in the development bundle.
+The `source-map` option yields a separate file.
+You can set these up as follows:

 **webpack.config.js**